 In March 2013 I said goodbye to my friends, my family and my job to start a new life in Northern Ireland.
 Turns out the expat life is a life with ups and downs.
-Looking back and talking to a few other expats, it seems like we all have similar phases in our expat life.
+Looking back and talking to a few other expats, it seems we all went through similar phases in our expat life.
 Phases of happiness, but also phases of pure frustration.
 Read on to see what life as an expat is really like.

 1/ The planning phase: between excitement and doubts

 Saturday, the 9th of March 2013: the day was written in bold red letters in my diary and as I turned the pages and the day was getting closer, so grew my excitement, but also my doubts.
 I was finally moving to Northern Ireland to be with Arnie, whom I met a few years before.
 The times when we hopped on a plane to be together for just a few days would finally be over!
 I was going to start a new life in a new country, I was going to make new friends, discover a new culture,… the world was full of new possibilities!

 But this also meant that I had leave to my job behind, I had to say goodbye to the crazy parties I had with my friends, I would have to see my nephews grow up through Facebook or Skype.
 And oh God, not to mention the paperwork that I still needed to do!!

 This is the most stressful phase.
 Luckily it only lasts a few weeks and you know that it’ll come to an end once you make the actual move.
 Hang in there!
 And if it all gets a bit too much, get yourself a box of tissues and a bottle of red wine and have a good old crying session.
 Nothing wrong with that!